Meet Suzanne

 To make sure rural mountain communities are heard in Raleigh

 Suzanne and Gary’s family reflects a deep commitment to service and community.
-Their eldest son, Garrett, is an Army veteran who now works for the Veterans Administration, and his wife Kelly is in her second year of law school.
-Their son Noah is a captain and pilot in the United States Air Force, as is his wife, Maddy.
-Their daughter Gillian lives in Asheville and is pursuing a master’s degree in environmental resilience at UNC Asheville.
-As a parent, Suzanne understands the importance of supporting veterans, military families, educators, and the next generation working to protect and strengthen our communities.
+Their eldest son is an Army veteran who now works for the Veterans Administration, and his wife is in her second year of law school.
+Their son and his wife are pilots in the United States Air Force.
+And their daughter is pursuing a master’s degree in Environmental Resilience.
+As a parent, Suzanne understands the importance of supporting veterans, military families, educators, and the next generation working to protect and strengthen our environment and out communities.

 Living and raising a family in Yancey County, and Avery County before that, has shaped Suzanne’s commitment to public service.
 Suzanne has spent more than three decades working at the intersection of mental health, education, and community support.
 She has seen firsthand how natural disasters, workforce shortages, and underinvestment strain local communities—and how strong, engaged leadership can help families recover and thrive.